by Unmilan Howard1

 Sri Chinmoy’s success as an athlete is an inspiration to his spiritual sons and daughters, and, true to his nature, he is now breaking ground in the world of weightlifting, where no man has gone before.

-Kishore Cunningham (right) and me adjusting one of our
+Kishore Cunningham (right) and me adjusting one of our first exercise machines

 In August 1983, Sri Chinmoy asked for 50 exercise machines to be made.
 All his disciples who were inspired tried to make their machines and then present them to him for approval – or otherwise.
 Mostly it was otherwise.
 Kishore Cunningham3 had an idea for a machine and suggested that together we could make it.
 When the machine was finished, we presented it to Sri Chinmoy.
 He sat in it and within minutes had completely wrecked it.
 “Useless, totally useless!” was his comment.